 Carlo Maderno | 1615 | Colored Marble | Interior

-To descend, there is a double ramp with 16 stairs that descends into the “Confession”.
-You will find many different colors of marble decorating the walls.
-According St. Peter’s website, this was the most important work, architecturally speaking of hard stone done in Rome in the 1600’s and the last work of such magnitude and richness done in this technique.
+To descend, there is a double ramp with 16 stairs that lead down into the Confession.
+You’ll find many different colors of marble decorating the walls.
+According to the official website, this was the most important work, architecturally speaking, of hard stone done in Rome in the 1600s and the last work of such magnitude and richness executed in this technique.